ChileBob/Yak/README.md

 ![Go on, call me Fluffy one more time!](https://github.com/ChileBob/Yak/blob/main/images/yak-600x473.png?raw=true)

-- Connects to a Zcash or Ycash node via ZMQ & listens for transactions & blocks.
+- Connects to a Zcash or Ycash node via ZMQ, listens for transactions & new blocks.
-- Decrypted shielded outputs with a viewkey, then broadcasts as AES256 ciphertext via a websocket server.
+- Decrypts shielded outputs with a client viewkey, then broadcasts AES256 encrypted notifications.
-- Broadcasts transparent transactions and mined txids.
+- Broadcasts unencrypted transparent transactions and mined txids.
-- Shielded viewkeys for monitoring are received by encrypted memo.
+- Viewkeys for monitoring shielded transactions are exchanged by encrypted memo.

-This is a proof of concept and possibly a REALLY BAD IDEA - use with caution.
+This is a proof of concept and possibly a BAD IDEA - USE WITH CAUTION.

 # Current Status

 Important, please note :-
-- No authentication.
 - ZMQ HAS SECURITY IMPLICATIONS - MAKE SURE YOU UNDERSTAND THEM !!!
 - Any device can connect to the websocket server.
+- All devices receive all broadcasts, even encrypted stuff they cant read.
+- Nodes & tickers need encryption keys to post broadcasts.

 To enable ZMQ on your ZCASH node, add this to zcash.conf :-
 - zmqpubrawtx=tcp://127.0.0.1:28232